bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog-posts/0-projects/create-react-app-calculator-master/README-CreateReactApp.md

 ```

 Projects generated with `react-scripts@0.2.0` and higher should already have it.
-If you don’t need ESLint integration with your editor, you can safely delete those three lines from your `package.json`.
+If you don't need ESLint integration with your editor, you can safely delete those three lines from your `package.json`.

 Finally, you will need to install some packages *globally*: